zen29d/spotlight_wallpaper/README.md

 # spotlight_wallpaper
-Collect wallper from Window 10 Spotlight feature and save to current desktop
+Collect wallpaper from Window 10 Spotlight and save to desktop